bigwiv/Biopython-cn/chr6.rst

     print clustal_data

-6.3??Manipulating Alignments
+6.3  Manipulating Alignments
 ----------------------------

-Now that we°Øve covered loading and saving alignments, we°Øll look at what else you can do with them.
+Now that we‚Äôve covered loading and saving alignments, we‚Äôll look at what else you can do with them.

-6.3.1??Slicing alignments
+6.3.1  Slicing alignments
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 First of all, in some senses the alignment objects act like a Python